 Pitts Theology Library, one of Emory University’s six instructional libraries, holds a distinguished collection of theological books.
 With 610,000 volumes, the library provides rich resources for students.
 Pitts Theology Library offers seven small study rooms and two large study rooms that can be used for classes and library workshops.
 The library’s lecture hall offers space for special events.

 It is so pleasant to study in a library that is a piece of art.
-If you find this article interesting, also read through 10 Best College Traditions.
 If you need expert assistance with any type of academic assignment while studying in the library of your choice or elsewhere, visit WriteMyEssayOnline.com.
 Turn to us for help at any time; we are here for you!